instructure/canvas-lms/doc/api/lti_dev_key_config.md

 Using the `oidc_initiation_urls` option described [in the JSON tool config](#request-params) can also produce a similar outcome while removing the need for the tool to perform an internal redirect.

-<a name="step-2"></a>
-###Step 2: Authentication Request
+### Step 2: Authentication Request <a name="step-2"></a>

 To complete authentication, tools are expected to send back an <a href="http://www.imsglobal.org/spec/security/v1p0/#step-2-authentication-request" target="_blank">authentication request</a> to an "OIDC Authorization end-point".
 This can be a GET or POST, however, this request needs to be a redirect in the user’s browser and not made server to server as we need to validate the current user's session data.
 For cloud-hosted Canvas, regardless of the domain used by the client, the endpoint is always:

-> - `https://sso.canvaslms.com/api/lti/authorize_redirect` (if launched from a **production** environment)
+- `https://sso.canvaslms.com/api/lti/authorize_redirect` (if launched from a **production** environment)
-> - `https://sso.beta.canvaslms.com/api/lti/authorize_redirect` (if launched from a **beta** environment)
+- `https://sso.beta.canvaslms.com/api/lti/authorize_redirect` (if launched from a **beta** environment)
-> - `https://sso.test.canvaslms.com/api/lti/authorize_redirect` (if launched from a **test** environment)
+- `https://sso.test.canvaslms.com/api/lti/authorize_redirect` (if launched from a **test** environment)

-> The domain for this endpoint used to be `https://canvas.instructure.com`.
+  The domain for this endpoint used to be `https://canvas.instructure.com`.
 The impetus for this change and other exact details are described in <a href="https://community.canvaslms.com/t5/The-Product-Blog/Minor-LTI-1-3-Changes-New-OIDC-Auth-Endpoint-Support-for/ba-p/551677" target="_blank">this Canvas Community article</a>.
 Tools wishing to implement the Platform Storage spec are required to use the new domain for this endpoint, and all other tools should update this endpoint in their configuration store as soon as possible.
 This change will eventually be enforced, but for now is not a breaking change - the old domain will continue to work.
 Any questions or issues are either addressed in the linked article or can be filed as a standard support/partner support case, referencing the OIDC Auth endpoint change.

 Among the <a href="http://www.imsglobal.org/spec/security/v1p0/#step-2-authentication-request" target="_blank">required variables</a> the request should include: